What are Orthotics?

 How do orthotics work?

 The foot is made up of 26 bones, 33 joints and more than 100 muscles, tendons and ligaments.
 Biomechanical problems affecting the feet can increase stresses within the foot structure creating pain.
 An Orthotic works by forcing your foot into its most anatomically aligned position.
 Medical research has shown that prescribed orthotics correct the abnormal position of the lower limb – bones, muscles, tendons and ligaments – thereby allowing correct functioning of the joints, improving balance and posture.
-This improvement in turn enhances performance and prevents further wear and tear of the joints, helping avoid injury.
+Therefore enhancing performance and prevents further wear and tear of the joints, helping avoid injury.

 Improving the kinetic chain

 Orthotics can help manage low back pain by improving and stabilizing the position of the feet, which in turn improves every aspect of a person’s gait.
 The medical term for this phenomenon is the kinetic chain.
-The feet represent the base of the kinetic chain, and each subsequent joint above the feet can be considered a “link” in the chain—which goes all the way up the trunk of the body to the neck.
+The feet represent the base of the kinetic chain.
+Each subsequent joint above the feet can be considered a “link” in the chain which goes all the way up the trunk of the body to the neck.

 Use of orthotics can theoretically correct the foot pronation which can destabilize the knees, pelvis, and low back.